 "Nope," said Albus happily.

-They nestled down more comfortably on the bed, turning the pages and reading to each other from copies of letters that Dumbledore had written to Doge about Grindelwald, and later, about the connection he and Doge had shared.
+They nestled more comfortably onto the bed, turning the pages and reading aloud to each other from copies of letters that Dumbledore had written to Doge about Grindelwald, and later, about the connection he and Doge had shared.